CEVNI is an online course, the RYA web site will lead you through this online course teaching you at your own pace.

-You need an RYA CEVNI Test certificate, with an International Certificate of Competence (ICC), for navigation on inland waterways in most of continental Europe.
-This is the European inland waterways version of Colregs, with many additions to symbols, signals, lights, buoyage, rules and signage.
+You need an RYA CEVNI, with an International Certificate of Competence (ICC), for navigation on inland waterways in most of Europe.

 All candidates requiring the inland category validated must pass the ICC CEVNI test irrespective of whether the regulations are in force in the country or on the river, lake or canal where they intend to go boating.

 Be the first to ask a question.